you82-0/TrueInternet/USER_GUIDE_EN.md

 <!-- Google Safesearch -->
 ## Google Safesearch
-Since 8 January 2026, the Authorities have decided to Lock Safesearch feature in [Google](google.com) down; all Google search since the day directly go to the `216.239.38.120` which is the actual IP Address for `safesearch.google.com`
+Since 8 January 2026, the Authorities have decided to Lock Safesearch feature in [Google](google.com) down; all Google search since the day directly go to the `216.239.38.120` which is the actual IP Address for `safesearch.google.com` which Filter the searching result regardless of your wills

 <!-- GUI Client -->